“Star of Bethlehem” Care Guide: Easy Growing Tips

 Plant Overview

-The Star of Bethlehem, scientifically known as Ornithogalum umbellatum, is native to Europe, North Africa, and Western Asia.
-It belongs to the Asparagaceae family and is well-known for its stunning star-shaped white flowers, which bloom in clusters atop slender stems.
-Each flower typically has six petals with a distinctive green stripe on the underside.
-The plant grows from bulbs and features narrow, grass-like foliage that emerges in early spring.
+The Star of Bethlehem (Ornithogalum umbellatum) is a perennial plant native to Europe, North Africa, and Western Asia.
+It is recognized for its star-shaped white flowers that bloom in clusters on slender stems.
+The plant features narrow, grass-like foliage that emerges in early spring and grows from bulbs.

-This perennial plant is known for its vigorous growth, often spreading rapidly through bulb offsets and seeds.
-It reaches a mature height between 6 to 12 inches and blooms primarily in late spring.
-Due to its fast-spreading nature, Star of Bethlehem can sometimes become invasive if not managed properly.
+This perennial can reach heights of 6 to 12 inches and is known for its vigorous growth, spreading through bulb offsets and seeds.
+It blooms primarily in late spring and can become invasive if not managed properly.

 Optimal Growing Conditions